An Empirical Study and Analysis of Text-to-Image Generation Using Large Language Model-Powered Textual Representation: Experiments

 \section{Experiments}

 We conduct qualitative and quantitative experiments to validate our method.
 We first introduce experimental setups in \cref{sec:implement}.
-We then compare our methods with state-to-the-art models in \cref{sec:mainres}.
+We then compare the proposed OmniDiffusion with state-to-the-art models in \cref{sec:mainres}.
 Finally, we show ablative studies and analyses in \cref{sec:ablation}.